 We support a single strong energy conservation standard for all residential furnace equipment.

 In this most recent NODA, DOE is considering a cutoff creating a “small furnace definition” (between 45 MBtu/h and 65 MBtu/h) d which would exempt smaller furnaces from being required to meet a new energy conservation standard.
 In California, there are many existing furnace installations that have capacities below the thresholds being considered in the NODA.
 New dwellings being built to stringent California Building Energy Efficiency Standards (often referred to as Title 24) require even smaller capacity furnaces.
 This is due to the state’s mild climate.
-By exempting these furnaces from a higher standard, potential energy savings will not be realized.
+By exempting these furnaces from a higher standard, potential energy savings will be reduced.
 Thus the California IOUs support a single size classification with an energy conservation standard that requires condensing furnace technology.

 If DOE decides to adopt the proposed capacity based, two-tiered standard, we would support 45 thousand Btus per hour (MBtu/h) as the cutoff in order to capture the maximum possible savings.